Jaisalmer Monuments Entrance Fees and Timings

 Patwon ki Haveli

-Inside the havelis, visitors can explore various rooms and courtyards, adorned with delicate mirror work, frescoes, and intricate paintings that depict scenes from mythology and daily life.
+Inside, visitors can walk through beautifully designed rooms and courtyards adorned with mirror work, colourful frescoes, and traditional paintings that portray mythological themes and desert life.

 Salim Singh ki Haveli